 We have received a Paragraph IV certification notice from Actavis Laboratories FL, Inc., or Actavis, contending that our patents listed in the Orange Book for Qsymia (U.S. Patents 7,056,890, 7,553,818, 7,659,256, 7,674,776, 8,580,298, and 8,580,299) are invalid, unenforceable and/or will not be infringed by the manufacture, use, or sale of a generic form of Qsymia.
 In response to this notice, we have filed suit to defend our patent rights.
 We have received a second Paragraph IV certification notice from Actavis contending that two additional patents listed in the Orange Book for Qsymia (U.S. Patents 8,895,057 and 8,895,058) are invalid, unenforceable and/or will not be infringed by the manufacture, use, or sale of a generic form of Qsymia.
-In response to this second notice, we have filed a second lawsuit to defend our patent rights.
+In response to this second notice, we have filed a second lawsuit against Actavis.
 The lawsuits have been consolidated into a single suit.
 We have received a third Paragraph IV certification notice from Actavis contending that two additional patents listed in the Orange Book for Qsymia (U.S. Patents 9,011,905 and 9,011,906) are invalid, unenforceable and/or will not be infringed by the manufacture, use, or sale of a generic form of Qsymia.
-Under the Hatch-Waxman Act, the Company has 45 days from receipt of the notice to determine if it will file a patent infringement suit.
+In response to this third notice, we have filed a third lawsuit against Actavis.